• Skip to primary navigation

 A cat who is pressing their head against objects needs to see a vet to identify the underlying cause.
 “Cat head pressing is enough of a symptom for a vet to suspect any brain abnormality—it is distinctive enough in that sense,” points out Dr Kong.

 To pin down the precise abnormality (and figure out the right course of treatment), your vet will first conduct a physical exam, including a close look at your cat’s eyes.
 “Your vet will perform an eye exam to check if they see any abnormalities or irregularities behind the eyes that could lead to brain damage,” says Dr Kong.
 From there, a CBC (complete blood count) will reveal any blood cell abnormalities.
-Increased white blood cell, for example, often means cats are fighting an infection.
+For example, an increased white blood cell count often means cats are fighting an infection.

 Additional tests may include urinalysis, blood pressure tests, and a collection of cerebrospinal fluid, which can help diagnose neurological abnormalities.